 To reduce payment delays, is the patient given financial option counselling?
 Is the patient being advised of anticipated costs?
 Is a payment solution being offered such as verification of coverage, insurance or self-pay?

-“Clean claims” are routine ones the back office staff can deal with quickly.
+“Clean claims” are routine ones the back office staff can deal with quickly that require little in the way of denial management for healthcare.
 The tough claims, the “exceptions,” can slow processing overall and negatively impart cash flow.
 If you assessment suggests this may happened in the short term after ICD-10 implementation, consider co-sourcing outside AR Resolution Specialists.